nstapelbroek/envoy-swarm-control-plane/docs/introduction.md

 This control plane works on all kinds of setups regardless if you have 1, 3 or 10+ nodes running with multiple managers.
 That's one of the cool things!
 But, to keep things generic, a high-level overview consists of:

-1. Envoy instances that run on one or many nodes, which we'll call / mark as `edge` nodes.
+1. Envoy instances that run on one or many nodes, which we'll call / label as `edge` nodes.
    a.
 With bounded port 80 & 443 in [host mode](https://docs.docker.com/network/host/) to prevent unnecessary network hops
 1. A single instance of the control plane software running on a manager node.